techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_01/Exercise_01.md

 1. Choose the **POST** request and click on **Try it out**
 	![](images/15.png)

-1. Copy the following JSON script, which defines a new Sensor type with the name EKTProfile_XX (where XX must be replaced with your group number provided by the instructor).
+1. Copy the following JSON script, which defines a new Sensor type with the name EKTProfile_XX (where XX must be replaced with your workstation ID provided by the instructor).
 Replace

 	- **<<< Temperature Capability ID >>>** with the Temperature capability ID
 	- **<<< Light Capability ID >>>** with the Light capability ID